5 min read

 The Race Against Scanners

 When a zero-day vulnerability like this is discovered, a global, automated race begins.
-Malicious actors immediately deploy scanners to canvas the internet for vulnerable systems.
+Malicious actors immediately deploy scanners to canvass the internet for vulnerable systems.

 Our own analysis shows that the majority of malicious requests targeting our clients came from the DigitalOcean and Scaleway ASNs, with Amazon Web Services (AWS) EC2 and Microsoft Azure also being a prominent source.
-These networks are well-known for being leveraged by malicious actors to quickly launch scanning and attack campaigns.
-Interestingly scans were happening on the 16th and 17th of July, BEFORE the vulnerability was disclosed by Microsoft.
+These networks are well-known for being used by malicious actors to launch scanning and attack campaigns quickly.
+Notably, scans were happening on 16 and 17 July, before the vulnerability was disclosed by Microsoft.

-This initial scanning phase, however, presents a golden opportunity for defense.
-Instead of waiting to analyze the specific attack payload, we can identify and block the very tools the attackers are using.
+This initial scanning phase, however, creates an opportunity for defence.
+Instead of waiting to analyse the specific attack payload, we can identify and block the very tools the attackers are using.

 Sharepoint exploit attempts Exploits attempts in the wild.
 Note attempts days before disclosure.